Prathamesh Fuge

 Prathamesh Bhalchandra Fuge (born 28 December 2002) is an Indian compound archer.
-He won gold medal in the men's compound team event at the 2025 World Archery Championships.
+He won the gold medal in the men's compound team event at the 2025 World Archery Championships.

 Career

 In November 2023, Fuge competed at the 2023 Asian Archery Championships and won a bronze medal in the men's team event.
+In April 2024, during stage 1 of the 2024 Archery World Cup, he helped India win gold in the men's compound team event.
+The Indian team was just one point short of the world record score posted by the United States at the 2011 Archery World Cup.
+In October 2024, during the World Cup final, he lost in the semifinal of the individual compound event to Mathias Fullerton after a shoot-off.
+He then lost to Mike Schloesser during the bronze medal playoff.

 In September 2025, he competed at the 2025 World Archery Championships and won a gold medal in the men's team event.
 This was India's first gold medal in compound archery at the World Archery Championships.
 He also competed in the individual event and advanced to the quarterfinals.